DirkPersky/typo3-dp_cookieconsent/README.md

     frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreenn >
 </iframe>
 ```
-With the `class="dp--iframe"` the iFrame is hidden by default and would be shown after the cookie acceptioning.
+With the `class="dp--iframe"` the iFrame is hidden by default and would be shown after accepting of the cookie.

 #### iframe overlay
 **if you want to add an overlay to accept Cookies outside of the cookie hint**